orobix/quadra/docs/tutorials/examples/segmentation.md

   report: false # allows to generate reports
   evaluate: # custom evaluation toggles
     analysis: false # Perform in depth analysis
+  checkpoint_mode: best # Checkpoint to use for export and evaluation: "best" or "last"

 datamodule:
   data_path: /path/to/the/dataset # change the path to the dataset